Comparison of symbolic regression algorithms in Star/galaxy/quasar separation: Results and Analysis

 \subsubsection{Comparison of Representational Complexity}

 The most critical insight from the baseline analysis is the absence of a substantial performance advantage for high-capacity models over the compact symbolic frameworks.
-Even with thousands of trainable parameters and non-linear transformations, the connectionist and ensemble models were unable to significantly surpass the $\kappa \approx 0.90$ barrier.
+Even utilizing thousands of trainable parameters, deep hierarchical representations, or large-scale ensemble averaging, the non-interpretable models were unable to significantly surpass the $\kappa \approx 0.91$ barrier.

-This justifies the use of symbolic regression as a parsimonious alternative; the ten-node analytic expressions discovered in previous sections achieve nearly identical performance to these optimized benchmarks while offering complete mathematical transparency.
+This firmly justifies the use of symbolic regression as a parsimonious alternative.
+The ten-node analytic expressions discovered in our analysis achieve highly competitive performance-with {\tt MvSR} reaching $\kappa=0.8876$ on the exact same hold-out test set-while offering complete mathematical transparency, trivial pipeline portability, and direct physical insight into the transition boundaries separating galactic and extragalactic populations.